 Distinction Between a First-Party Claim and Third-Party Insurance Claim

 In the insurance context of an underinsured motorist claim, you can see the complexities between the two.
 A person in a car accident with an underinsured motorist can result in both types of claims.
 The injured can file for compensation from the negligent driver’s insurance company.
 Once they get the policy benefits, they can file for an underinsured motorist claim with their insurance company.

 This example demonstrates the difference between the two types of claims.
 The other party’s insurance company is not responsible for acting in good faith towards you because there is no direct insured insurer relationship between the two.
 However, the injured’s insurance firm owes them the duty of good faith when they pursue underinsured motorist claims.

 Understanding the difference between the two can help you determine where you stand, your claims, and how to move forward legally.

-Ehline Law has been an active law firm working diligently in providing their clients with legal protection, legal advice, and looking out for their best interests.
+Ehline Law has been an active law firm working diligently to provide its clients with legal protection and legal advice and looking out for their best interests.
 You can find our law offices in more than 15 locations across California, so wherever you are, we are here to help you with your insurance claims.